|

 What has changed?

-improved the way that they detect synonyms.
-For example, the algorithm
+has improved the way that they detect synonyms.
+For example,

-can now find 20 possible meanings of the search term "GM".
+the algorithm can now find 20 possible meanings of the search

-in [gm screen star wars], Gangadhar Meher in [gm college], general
+gamemaster in [gm screen star wars], Gangadhar Meher in [gm

-searched words and the synonyms are now displayed in bold in the
+The searched words and the synonyms are now displayed in bold

-search results.
-Web pages that contain only synonyms of the searched
+in the search results.
+Web pages that contain only synonyms

 Do you have to change your web pages?